braughtg/DCgit/README.md

     * The date/time/user and the command being used are written to the log file in the local repository.
     * All of the changes to the local repository are committed using the date/time and local username as the commit message.
     * The local repository is pushed from the local machine to GitHub.
-      * If there are merge conflicts the script terminates, a message is added to the log file and a suggestion is made that either a _DCgitPull_ be done to resolve the conflict or that the [ ForceLocal ] flag be used.
+      * If there are merge conflicts the script terminates, a message including date/time/user and the command is added to the log file and a suggestion is made that either a _DCgitPull_ be done to resolve the conflict or that the [ ForceLocal ] flag be used.

 * __DCgitSubmit__ _AssignmentName_